davidmeadejr/github-curriculum-vitae/README.md

  ## 🔎 About

-Selected as one of 14 out of over 900 applicants to join Santander UK on the 2017 Technology Degree Apprenticeship program.
-Obtained a diploma in Financial Studies (DipFS) and was offered a scholarship to study at The London Institute of Banking and Finance in the same year.

-Bachelor of Science, Digital and Technology Solutions graduate.
+Awarded one of 14 positions in Santander's 2017 Technology Degree Apprenticeship program.
+For high-achieving, diverse talent out of more than 900 applications nationwide.
+Diploma in Financial Studies (DipFS) top percentile achiever.
+Received a scholarship to study at The London Institute of Banking and Finance.
+Bachelor of Science, Computer Software Engineering graduate.
+Full-stack software engineering bootcamp graduate on a fully funded scholarship.
+Software engineer with over 4.5 and 1+ years of technical experience in FinTech and web3.
+A motivated and focused individual passionate about entrepreneurship, product design and blockchain technology.

-Received a fully funded scholarship to study a full-stack software engineering bootcamp at Makers Academy.
-Which teaches an industry-led, language agnostic curriculum.
-A full-stack engineer on 3 group projects using JavaScript; an Airbnb clone, a Facebook clone and a final project.
-Where I utilised agile methodologies, TDD, pair-programming and conducted meetings as a scrum master.
-Final project was a react native mobile app called Divvy.
-Built using JavaScript that enables users to digitise a picture of a receipt and easily split the bill among friends when eating out.

-Over 5 years of technical experience in the FinTech industry and working with web3 start-ups combined.
-Great communication, interpersonal and organisation skills with over 5 years of experience in sales.
-A highly motivated and focused individual passionate about entrepreneurship, product design and blockchain technology.

 <!--  ---